BENIN KINGDOM

 Although the Benin monarchy was re-established in 1914 by the British, this was undoubtedly self-serving: to legitimize their claims of authority, impose heavy taxes and avoid local uprisings.

-Like countless former regional monarchs in Africa, Benin Kingdom’s obas have been reduced to fulfilling a role of traditional symbolic rulers.
 As in the case of the current Oba Ewuare II, the 20th century obas held no real authority over their own people, now numbering more than 1.7 million.

 Moreover, since the stolen relics also represent Benin Kingdom’s archives, a guide to traditional dress and ceremonies and part of a surviving and living culture, there remain gaps in such ceremonies performed today.